 Experience AJ Hackett’s new thrill ride

 AJ Hackett has been at the forefront of New Zealand’s adventure tourism for close to 30 years.
 The man who dreamed up the bungy jump has been responsible for all manner of thrilling experiences and now there’s a new one in the pipeline.
 The bulk of the details are top-secret, but what is certain is that in 2018 there’ll be a new experience at the site of the Nevis.
 Tentatively going by the name “Nevis Thriller”, it will combine bungy, flight and serious speed, promising to push people to the limits in ways not previously imagined.
 If the adrenaline rush isn’t enough, the natural beauty of the Nevis River location, the cool green water of the snowmelt and the dramatic Central Otago mountains will add a scenic dimension to this new adventure.

 Get in training for the Golden Oldies in Christchurch

 Promising “fun, friendship and fraternity”, the Golden Oldies games in Christchurch in April 2018 is a month-long celebration of sport with the focus on mature participants.
-Featuring basketball, cricket, netball, lawn balls, squash, softball rugby, golf, football and hockey, this biennial event attracts sports fans and teams from around the world.
+Featuring cricket, lawn bowls, netball, rugby, golf and hockey, this biennial event attracts sports fans and teams from around the world.
 As much about the love of sport as it is about winning, you don’t even have to be a member of an existing team to take part, because many teams are eager for extra players.
 Contact the organisers prior to the event and it’s likely you’ll be able to slot into a team.
 There’s no upper age limit, participants can be as young as 35.
-With 10,000 entrants expected to converge on the city, this will be Christchurch’s biggest participant event ever and also the first time in Golden Oldie history that all the events have been held in one location.
+With thousands of entrants expected to converge on the city, this will be Christchurch’s biggest participant event ever and also the first time in Golden Oldie history that all the events have been held in one location.